Apple Is Served A Search Warrant To Unlock Texas Church Gunman's iPhone - Slashdot

 Fast Company writes that "it's very likely that Apple will give the Rangers the same answer it gave the FBI in 2016 (in effect, hell no!)...
 That may be why, in the Texas case, the FBI and the Rangers didn't even bother calling Apple, but rather went straight to court."

-San Bernadino all over again (Score:4, Insightful)
+San Bernadino all over again (Score:5, Insightful)

 Re: (Score:2)